 "Your external world absolutely has an effect on your ability to fall asleep, stay asleep, and the depth of that sleep," says Michael Breus, Ph.D., a clinical psychologist, diplomat of the American Board of Sleep Medicine, and fellow of The American Academy of Sleep Medicine.
 Start implementing these behaviors today for sounder sleep tonight.

-Caffeine is arguably the most abused substance on earth, but telling you to stop drinking coffee is a tall order you're not apt to make.
+Caffeine is arguably the most abused substance on earth, Breus says; but telling you to stop drinking coffee is a tall order you're not apt to make.
+And there actually are some major health benefits.
 For starters, wait 90 minutes from the time you wake up to drink a cup of coffee, Breus says.
 Your cortisol levels are at their highest in the morning, so if you introduce caffeine right away, your body will stop producing your wake-up-and-tackle-the-day hormone cortisol, which helps jolt your system awake.
 "I also recommend you stop drinking caffeine at 2 p.m. so you can get to sleep faster at night," Breus says.
 "Caffeine has a half life of 8-10 hours, so if you stop drinking coffee midday and go to bed at the nation's norm of 10:30 p.m., then you're allowing your body to fall asleep quicker and get in to a deeper sleep."
 So, yes, that after-dinner cappuccino is affecting you—even if you don't struggle to slip into sleep.

 "The single best way to improve the quality of your sleep is to be a regular exerciser," Breus says.
-There's a tremendous amount of data that shows regular cardio has a tendency to make people fall asleep quicker and fall in deeper stages of sleep.
+There's a tremendous amount of data that shows regular cardio has a tendency to make people fall asleep quicker and sink into deeper stages of sleep.

 Think of sleep as a performance activity, Breus suggests.
 "If you're a runner, you can run a 5K in your flip flops, a torn t-shirt, and a boom box on one shoulder, and still get from point A to point B—but your time won't be too good," Breus says.
 The same holds true with sleep.
 If you invest in the right "equipment"—a quality mattress, sheets, and pillow—you'll sleep better.
 The right equipment always helps you perform better.